Superalgos/Superalgos/Bitcoin-Factory/Test-Client/README.md

 ```

-There are no more needed actions from your side.
+**Note:** There are no more needed actions from your side.

 After between 15 and 30 minutes, depending on the Test Case that was assigned to you, you will see an output like this:

 ```sh
 Docker Python Script exited with code 0